 - (1) Students enrolled in health related academic coursework which involves patient care shall be required to carry liability insurance.
 The coverage shall be carried either as part of a group insurance plan or by an independent policy, depending on the academic program in which the student is enrolled. - (2) All students enrolled in health related academic coursework which involves patient care shall be required to pay a fee determined by the insurance premium, toward the cost of a group liability insurance policy, which includes the cost for naming the University as an additional insured on the student's policy and other costs required by the insurance carrier.
-The list of specified courses and the actual premium fee charged for any academic year is available in the Schedule of Classes and from the Department of Business Services.
+The list of specified courses and the actual premium fee charged for any academic year is available in the Class Schedule and from Business Services.
 Students shall be required to make payment each academic year at registration during the first term enrolled for that academic year.
-The insurance policy shall have a minimum limit of \$1,000,000 for each claim with an aggregate minimum limit of \$1,000,000 per year.

-(3) Pre-Physical Therapy, Occupational Therapy Students, Athletic Training Students, and Experiential Learning Students: All students enrolled in selected practicum, internship, capstone, or other experiential learning courses requiring liability coverage shall be required to pay a fee determined by the insurance premium, toward the cost of a group liability insurance policy, which includes the cost for naming the University as an additional insured on the student's policy and other costs required by the insurance carrier.
-The list of specified courses and the actual premium fee charged for any academic year is available in the Schedule of Classes and from the Department of Business Services.
+The insurance policy shall have a minimum limit of \$1,000,000 for each claim with an aggregate minimum limit of \$1,000,000 per year. - (3) Pre-Physical Therapy, Occupational Therapy Students, Athletic Training Students, and Experiential Learning Students: All students enrolled in selected practicum, internship, capstone, or other experiential learning courses requiring liability coverage shall be required to pay a fee determined by the insurance premium, toward the cost of a group liability insurance policy, which includes the cost for naming the University as an additional insured on the student's policy and other costs required by the insurance carrier.
+The list of specified courses and the actual premium fee charged for any academic year is available in the Class Schedule and from Business Services.
 The insurance policy shall have a minimum limit of \$1,000,000 for each claim with an aggregate minimum limit of \$1,000,000 per year.